Khalihenna Ould Errachid: Early life

-Khalihenna Ould-Errachid was born in 1951 in a tent near Laayoune to an influential family in the Reguibat tribe.
-In the 1960s, he attended reunions with Muhammad Bassiri and was part of the Zemla Intifada.
+Khalihenna Ould Errachid was born on 23 November 1951 in a tent near Laayoune within the Reguibat tribe.
+His father, a respected herdsman in the tribe, was a veteran of a tribal revolt against France during their conquest of Morocco in 1937.
+He arrived in school at the age of 9.
+He attended both elementary school and high school in Laayoune.

+Interested in politics from a young age, Ould Errachid was a rising nationalist, who attended reunions in his family home organized by Muhammad Bassiri in the 1960s.
+On June 17, 1970, Bassiri organized a large-scale demonstration in Zemla, a district of Laayoune which Ould Errachid took part in, he witnessed the Spanish Legion's crackdown on the protest which led to a dozen deaths and Bassiri's abduction.

+After Bassiri's abduction, Khalihenna went into hiding in Laayoune.
+He was arrested three days later by Spanish colonial authorities but was quickly released on the intervention of his Spanish teachers.
+After obtaining his baccalaureate and a scholarship, he undertook his superior studies in an industrial engineering school in Madrid.

 Political career

-In 1974, Ould-Errachid started the pro-spanish Sahrawi National Union Party (PUNS).
-The PUNS, which had been created with the approval of the Spanish authorities, was the only authorized political party in Spanish Sahara (also in the rest of Spain, except the ruling Falange movement) between 1974 to 1975, had been created to counter the territorial claims from neighbours Morocco and Mauritania, as well as the Sahrawi nationalism Polisario Front, created in 1973.
+In 1974, Ould Errachid started the pro-Spanish Sahrawi National Union Party (PUNS).
+The PUNS, which had been created with the approval of the Spanish authorities, was the only authorized political party in Spanish Sahara (also in the rest of Spain, except the ruling Falange movement) between 1974 and 1975, had been created to counter the territorial claims from neighbours Morocco and Mauritania, as well as the Sahrawi nationalism Polisario Front, created in 1973.

-In April 1975, during a press conference in Paris, Ould-Errachid declared that "if it weren't for phosphates, nobody would vindicate the territory.
+In April 1975, during a press conference in Paris, Ould Errachid declared that "if it weren't for phosphates, nobody would vindicate the territory.
 What Morocco seeks is not the Sahrawi welfare, but the exploitation of phosphates.
 We want independence, and the circumstance is given that in the future state of Western Sahara there are phosphates deposits."